-Click here (opens in new tab) for a detailed list of Hulu-compatible devices and models.
+Click here for a more detailed list of Hulu-compatible devices and models.

-* While PlayStation 3 and Xfinity devices have the latest Hulu app, they do not support live TV programming.
+* While Contour devices, PlayStation 3, and Xfinity devices have the latest Hulu app, they don't support live TV programming.

-Hulu vs Netflix vs Amazon Prime Video vs HBO Max
+Hulu vs Netflix vs Prime Video vs Max

-Yes, it’s around twice the price of Hulu.
-But the benefits of a subscription, such as free delivery, Prime reading and ad-free music streaming, justify the inflated price.
-On the downside, you’re limited to three streams per account (you can purchase “Unlimited Screens” with Hulu), and, when it comes replicating the cable experience, Hulu + Live TV is far more cost-effective than adding individual Amazon Channels.
+Prime membership also delivers other bonuses like free order delivery, Prime Reading, and ad-free music streaming, which justifies its comparatively expensive price point.
+On the downside, you’re limited to three streams per account and – when it comes to replicating the cable experience – Hulu + Live TV is a much more cost-effective option compared to adding individual Amazon Channels.

 HBO Max, which had been one of Hulu's biggest rivals in the US streaming market for several years, was replaced by the new Max service on May 23, 2023.
 Max's ad-supported tier (Max Ad-Lite) has the same monthly price as the Hulu equivalent, though its ad-free option (Max Ad-Free) will cost you an extra dollar a month at $15.99.
 If you want more than two concurrent streams and 4K UHD resolution, however, you'll have to stump up even more for the $19.99-a-month Max Ultimate Ad Free plan.
 (If you want to add Max as a bolt-on to your Hulu service, it'll cost you $15.99 a month.)